 Overwhelming Electricity Usage

 Current studies have shown that estimated indoor grow operations for marijuana account for 1 percent of total electricity in the U.S. each year.
-This may not seem like much, but this is in comparison to the electricity consumed by computers in every home in the country yearly. is due to powering all the light fixtures, dehumidifiers and heating and ventilation systems in indoor grow operations.
+This may not seem like much, but this is in comparison to the electricity consumed by computers in every home in the country yearly.
+A large amount of electricity used is due to powering all the light fixtures, dehumidifiers and heating and ventilation systems in indoor grow operations.

 An option to reduce the amount of electricity used is greenhouses, which would only need artificial heating during cold nights as growers wouldn’t need to conceal their goods physically.
 Tapping into a government led efficiency program and investing in energy-saving products like LED grow lights could help dramatically as well as investing in research and reducing costs.